tgoldenberg/brn-gitbook/chapter_5_user_accounts_part_1.md

   }
   ...
   case 'Login':
+    return (
+      <Login
-    return <Login navigator={navigator} updateUser={this.updateUser}/>
+        navigator={navigator}
+        updateUser={this.updateUser}
+        user={this.state.user}
+      />
+    );
   ...
 ```

-Notice a few things here.
-First of all, we are only calling `console.log` if `DEV` is set to true.
-This is because often times when running the Simulator in React Native, `console.log`'s can slow down performance.
-When we want to switch to production, it's important to make sure that these aren't being called to ensure a smooth user experience.
-Here, since we are debugging, we want to see these debugging messages in our browser console.

-The parameter to `fetch` is the URL from which we are fetching data.
-With ES6, we are able to use string interpolation, which feels neater than writing `API + '/users/me'`, etc. We are also specifying the type of HTTP request (usually `GET` or `POST`) and headers.
-As per the Deployd docs, we supply a session cookie to retrieve the user information.
-Try logging into the app!
+Let's go over what's happening one more time:
+- When our user submits their username and password, we call our API to start a new session
+- Once we receive the session ID, we call the API again to retreive our user information.
+We then pass this information to our main `<Navigator/>` component

-Once we receive the user's information, we send a callback to our `<Navigator/>` component to update it's state, setting `user` to the new data.
-Then we navigate to the Dashboard with our logged in user, that simple.
+- When the main `<Navigator/>` receives the new user data, it sets the new data in its state, and then navigates to the Dashboard with our logged in user, that simple.
+-
+Now that we have our login functionality working, try logging into the app!

 When you try logging in, you should see an error message like this.
 This is because we forgot to create a user!
 Luckily, Deployd makes this easy to get started.

 ![](Screen Shot 2016-06-27 at 8.11.57 PM.png)

 If we open up the dashboard for Deployd in our browser window (at `localhost:2403/dashboard`), we can actually manually insert a user.
 Open the `users` collection, and select the `data` tab.
 Now start typing, and you should see the fields fill up.
 When filling in values that expect arrays or objects, make sure to use double quotes and not single quotes.
 Here is what our screen looks like.
+Feel free to use the fields in our `currentUser` fixture for things like `location` and `technologies`.

 ![User Data 1](/images/chapter-5-user-accounts-part-1/user-data-1.png "User Data 1")
 ![User Data 2](/images/chapter-5-user-accounts-part-1/user-data-2.png "User Data 2")
 ![User Data 3](/images/chapter-5-user-accounts-part-1/user-data-3.png "User Data 3")

 Now when we login with the correct email and password, we should get a response with the user information, and we can then redirect to the dashboard.
 Voila!
-Let's not forget to make a commit at this point.

 ![](Screen Shot 2016-06-28 at 9.23.35 AM.png)

-`Git commit -am "Create user login"`
+Finally, notice that we add `if (DEV) { }` clauses to our console statements.
+This is because console logs can really slow down app performance in production.
+By setting `DEV` to false, we eliminate the need to remove individual console statements.

 ## Real Profile View